QinnniQ/QinnniQ/README.md

 </p>

 <p align="center">
-  <i>⭐ If you enjoy my work, feel free to follow — more agents, RAG systems, and AI tools coming soon.</i>
+  <i>If you enjoy my work, feel free to follow — more agents, RAG systems, and AI tools coming soon.</i>
 </p>